 Although the rice diet has a long history of use, it is quite popular nowadays, and with time gains more and more followers.
-Its initial primary use was to help you improve heart and kidney health and fight obesity, but currently it is also widely used for its weight loss and detox effects.
+Its initial primary use was to help you improve heart and kidney health and fight obesity, but currently it is also widely used for its weight loss effects.
 It is a low-fat, low-sodium, low-protein, and low-calorie diet, which requires regular exercise and meditation (12).
-The daily caloric limit in the first phase of the rice diet is 800 calories, which is very little, considering that you should also regularly exercise.
+The daily energy limit in the first phase of the rice diet is 800 calories, which is very little, considering that you should also regularly exercise.
 After this phase, you are to increase the amount of consumed daily calories to 1,000-1,200, and this number must remain the same until you reach your target weight.
 Being highly restrictive, it has the following rules:

 What to eat on the rice diet?

-It has already been mentioned that this diet limits the consumption of a lot of foods, guiding you to consume healthy carbs.
+It has already been mentioned that this diet limits the consumption of a lot of foods, guiding you to consume healthier carbs.
 Your meals in this diet may include high-fiber fruits and vegetables, and grains, which are considered to be the main components of the diet.
 You can also eat unprocessed, or minimally processed beans.
 Another essential food for this diet is low- or no-fat dairy products, such as milk yogurt or cottage cheese.
 During the later stages, you are allowed to include lean meats and fish into your meal plan.
-In general, this diet is low in vitamin D and calcium and requires use of supplements.
+In general, this diet is low in vitamin D and calcium and therefore requires use of supplements.